The sufferings of this present time are not worthy

 to be compared with the glory that is to be revealed to us.

-Maybe you’re going through a nasty breakup right now—or you can call up a time you went through one.
+Maybe you’re going through a nasty breakup right now—or, if you are like most people who’ve lived a few years, you can recall a time you went through one.

 Believe me, we are all human… I can see why taking refuge in shiny, new relationships, is tempting.
 Healing is not for the weak.
 Purpose is not for the lazy.